yellowsnow/GroovyUtils/xls/README.txt

 SimpleXlsBuilder.groovy and SimpleXlsSlurper are respectively a groovy builder and slurper (parser) for xls spreadsheets.
 Both of them are based on POI project (http://poi.apache.org)

+Current project status is BETA

 2- Usage